 Course Typically Offered: Spring

 This course explores principles of animal behavior and ecology from an evolutionary perspective.
-Topics include predator avoidance, foraging strategies, mating behaviors, the development of social groups, culture and cognition, and current issues in conservation.
-The course also addresses research methodology and requires an observational project of primates at the San Diego Zoo.
+Topics include predator avoidance, foraging strategies, mating behaviors, mother-infant bonding, the development of social groups, culture and cognition, and current issues in conservation.
+The course also emphasizes research methodology through a semester-long project observing primates at the San Diego Zoo or through online alternatives.
 UC CREDIT LIMITATION: Credit for ANTH 190 or ANTH 190H.

 Prerequisites: None